From Missed Defects to Measurable Quality: Redesigning Reporting at Exact Systems

 First usability test: the form looked simple, but felt confusing

-The first prototype included all key fields, but with no hierarchy or guidance, users didn’t know where to begin - or if they’d done it right.
+or guidance, users didn’t know where to begin - or if they’d done it right.

 What didn't work: